greyltc/docker-archlinux/README.md

 Minimal Arch Linux docker image with trustable, traceable & inspectable origin

 ## Intro
-I've been frustirated with the lack of transparency of the baseline containers that we often build our Docker images from.
-Often they come with some blurb about their origin (this container was build with [bla]) that is difficult to verify.
 This project contains a script, `buildme.sh`, which uses a slightly modified Arch bootstrapping script from [this project]( https://github.com/tokland/arch-bootstrap) to create an Arch Linux root filesystem archive suitable for use in a Docker container.